John Huston: 1947–1951: Breakthrough and acclaim

-House Committee on Un-American Activities period
+1952–1966: HUAC period

 In 1952 Huston moved to Ireland as a result of his "disgust" at the "witch-hunt" and the "moral rot" he felt was created by investigation and hearings by the House Committee on Un-American Activities (HCUA), which had affected many of his friends in the movie industry.
 Huston had, with friends including director William Wyler and screenwriter Philip Dunne, established the "Committee for the First Amendment", as a response to the ongoing government investigations into communists within the film industry.
 The HCUA was calling numerous filmmakers, screenwriters, and actors to testify about any past affiliations.

 He later described, in general, the types of people who were alleged communists:

-Moby Dick (1956)

 Huston took producing, writing, and directing credits for his next two films: Moulin Rouge (1952); and Beat the Devil (1953).
 Moby Dick (1956), however, was written by Ray Bradbury, although Huston had his name added to the screenplay credit after the completion of the project.
 Although Huston had personally hired Bradbury to adapt Herman Melville's novel into a screenplay, Bradbury and Huston did not get along during pre-production.
 Bradbury later dramatized their relationship in the short story "Banshee".
 When this was adapted as an episode of The Ray Bradbury Theater, Peter O'Toole played the role based on John Huston.
 Bradbury wrote more poems, essays, and stories on his time in Ireland, but was reluctant to write a book because he did not want to gossip about Huston.
 It was not until after he read Katharine Hepburn's memoir, The Making of the African Queen, that he decided that he could write "a book which is fair, which presents the Huston that I loved along with the one that I began to fear on occasion."
 He published Green Shadows, White Whale, a novel about his time in Ireland with Huston, almost 40 years after he wrote the screenplay for Moby Dick.

 Huston had been planning to film Herman Melville's Moby-Dick for the previous ten years, and originally thought the starring role of Captain Ahab would be an excellent part for his father, Walter Huston.
 After his father died in 1950, Huston chose Gregory Peck to play the role.
 The movie was filmed over a three-year period on location in Ireland, where Huston was living.
-The fishing village of New Bedford, Massachusetts was recreated along the waterfront; the sailing ship in the film was fully constructed to be seaworthy; and three 100-foot whales were built out of steel, wood, and plastic.
+The fishing village of New Bedford, Massachusetts, was recreated along the waterfront; the sailing ship in the film was fully constructed to be seaworthy; and three 100-foot whales were built out of steel, wood, and plastic.
 In the film, Huston's voice was dubbed for the voice of actor Joseph Tomelty and a Pequod lookout.
 But the film failed at the box office.
 Critics such as David Robinson suggested that the movie lacked the "mysticism of the book" and thereby "loses its significance."